Hidden Inventory in Retail: The Overlooked Cost

 Forgotten stock

 It is marketable inventory that remains forgotten and hidden from customers.
-Often found in the back rooms, under counters, and in unopened shipping containers.
-It is defined as unsold or excessive inventory that is silently draining a business's profits through storage costs, potential obsolescence, and tied-up capital
+Often found in back rooms, under counters, and in unopened shipping containers.
+It is unsold or excessive inventory silently draining a business's profits through storage costs, potential obsolescence, and tied-up capital.

 It is stock that moves only very slowly in your shop.